freneticmonkey/migrate/doc/GETTING_STARTED.md

 ## Altering a table in the sandbox

-The sandbox environment is different to other enviroments in that the verification process is not required to apply migration changes.
+The sandbox environment is different to other environments in that the verification process is not required to apply migration changes.
 In order to achieve this there is a separate subcommand `sandbox` which provides additional sandbox specific operations.
 For more info see the CLI documentation.

 The setup will have created a migration for the initial create table statements, however what we really want to look at is how migrations are created inside the sandbox.

-Open working/animals/cats.yml and add the following column to the columns array
+Open `example/working/animals/cats.yml` and uncomment the following column in the columns array

 ```